nhanford/NetworkControl/Revision_Spring2017/c_code/test/README.md

 To plot the data from a test run
 ```
-> python plot.py TEST [--title TITLE] [--output FILE]
+> python plot.py TEST [ --title TITLE ] [ --output FILE ]
+    [ --limit-quantile QUANT ]
 ```

-Note that the times from BWCTL and the kernel modules don't line up.
+Note that the times from BWCTL and the kernel modules don't line up. if `limit-quantile` is set, then the plot makes the upper limit **double** that quantile.